fabiopremero/projects/README.md

 # Projects - Data Analyst Role

-This repository contains data analysis projects completed by data analyst [your name].
+This repository contains data analysis projects completed.
 The projects are divided into four categories:

 - Data Cleaning: Projects that involve cleaning and preparing data for analysis.
 - Data Analysis: Projects that involve analyzing data to identify patterns and trends.